 Trees absorb carbon dioxide from the air and convert it into oxygen, providing us with clean air to breathe – the most efficient and cost-effective way to combat climate change.
 Forests in the United States offset 10-20 percent of our carbon emissions each year and we can’t afford even a small increase in the amount of fossil fuels in the atmosphere.

-NREPA provides a net savings of more than $245- million over the first ten years after passage by prohibiting below-cost road building and timber sale programs within sensitive areas.
+NREPA also provides a net savings of more than $245 million over the first ten years after passage by prohibiting below-cost road building and timber sale programs within sensitive areas.

 In 2017, the Northern Rockies Ecosystem Protection Act Act (H.R.
 2135, S. 936) was introduced.
 Read the news release.
 Please tell your Senators to support passage of NREPA.
 Please tell your House Representatives to support passage of NREPA.